hollandlive/dutchnews/README.md

 exit;<br><br>

 mysql -u root<br>
-ALTER USER 'root'@'localhost' IDENTIFIED WITH caching_sha2_password BY 'yourpasswd';
+ALTER USER 'root'@'localhost' IDENTIFIED WITH caching_sha2_password BY 'yourpasswd';<br>

+Error: ERROR 1045 (28000): Access denied for user 'root'@'localhost' The installer halts at the database creation stage because it doesn't have a password for your local MySQL instance.

+Prevent this from happening by appending your wp valet commands like such: wp valet new site --dbpass=local_root_password.